-- Any reported incident must be taken seriously and dealt with as soon as possible - The member of staff informed of the incident must investigate with the children involved to discover the extent of the incident, unless time constraints render this impossible in which case the Headteacher or a member of the SLT must be informed - The children involved will usually be talked to separately and then an outcome decided e.g. the children may discuss the situation together with the teacher or the Headteacher to resolve the situation. - The member of staff dealing with the incident will make the bully aware of the outcome of his actions and that bullying will not be tolerated. - Following investigation the bully will receive sanctions appropriate to the level of bullying, e.g. losing the following playtime, apologising to the victim (verbally or in writing as appropriate), staying with an adult on the playground during playtime instead of playing with peers, losing treats, such as trips, golden time etc. In more severe cases a child may receive a fixed term exclusion(see Behaviour and Discipline policy).
+- Any reported incident must be taken seriously and dealt with as soon as possible - The member of staff informed of the incident must investigate with the children involved to discover the extent of the incident, unless time constraints render this impossible in which case the Headteacher or a member of the SLT must be informed - The children involved will usually be talked to separately and then an outcome decided e.g. the children may discuss the situation together with the teacher or the Headteacher to resolve the situation. - It is usual to try and make the bully aware of the outcome of his actions and that bullying will not be tolerated. - Following investigation the bully will receive sanctions appropriate to the level of bullying, e.g. losing the following playtime, apologising to the victim(verbally or in writing as appropriate), staying with an adult on the playground during playtime instead of playing with peers, losing treats, such as trips, golden time etc. In more severe cases a child may receive a fixed term exclusion.
 In the most severe cases, when all other avenues have been explored and there is no improvement in the child's bullying behaviour, a permanent exclusion may be sought; this course of action will only be taken as a last resort.

-• The Headteacher must always be informed when bullying has occurred.
+The Headteacher must always be informed when bullying has occurred.
 The incident is recorded in a log and the follow up action is also recorded.

 Who was involved?

 Where did it happen?

 What happened?

 What action was taken?

 How was it followed up?